evgen-jkay/PHP_Learn/README.md

-# String To Binary and Binary To String
+# Converting string to binary and binary to string

 In this example we are going to convert string to binary and binary to string with PHP.